Wrong-way crash in Delaware kills father, 4 daughters

 Hubbard was treated and released from the hospital with non-life threatening injuries.
 So far, no charges have been filed.

-Mary Rose Trinidad work as a nurse at Beth Israel Hospital.
+Mary Rose Trinidad works as a nurse at Beth Israel Hospital.
 A GoFundMe page was set up to support her recovery.